mutaremalcolm/data_structures_and_algorithms_javascript/src/recursion/README.md

 ## Analogy

 Imagine you're tasked with organizing a large libray.
 Doing it all at once seems overwhelming.
-So, uou apply a divide and conquer approach:
+So, you apply a divide and conquer approach:

 **Divide:** You divide the entire library into sections (fiction, non-fiction, science, literature, etc).

-**Conquer:** Each section is then organized independetly.
+**Conquer:** Each section is then organized independtly.
 This task is simpler because each section is smaller and more manageable than the whole library.

 **Combine:** Once all sections are organized, the entire library is organized as a result of organizing these individual sections.